Irwin Mitchell Reports Positive Results On Gender Pay

 Expert Opinion“We’re delighted to report that our mean gender pay gap continues to move in a positive direction.
 There is still work to do, but we are making strong, tangible progress due to a real commitment to diversity and inclusion and the relentless focus and passion of IM Diversity Networks Leads.

 “To post a fourth consecutive year of positive results is great news and is testament to the hard work that goes into creating the right environment for our colleagues to thrive, whatever their gender, ethnicity or background.”
-Susana Berlevy - Chief People Officer
+Susana Berlevy - Group Chief People Officer

 Recent years have seen Irwin Mitchell expand on its efforts to encourage a truly diverse, healthy and agile workforce.
 This has included blind CV screening, unconscious bias training, plus mental health and wellbeing courses that have become vital in response to the pandemic.